Stephen H. Fuller: Personal life and legacy

-Fuller married Frances Mulhearn.
 They had four children: Mark B. Fuller; Joseph B. Fuller; Teofilo Fuller; and Roger Palaganas.
 His sons Joseph and Mark co-founder the Monitor Group, a consulting firm now known as Monitor Deloitte.
 Joseph is also a professor at the Harvard Business School.

 Fuller died on January 24, 2005, in Belmont, Massachusetts, at the age of 84.
 He was buried at the Mount Auburn Cemetery.

 Fuller and his widow are the namesakes of The Frances M. and Stephen H. Fuller Visiting Professorship in Southeast Asian Studies at Ohio University.